ablucher/Workshop_ReproduciblePaper/README.md

 In our example script, we just read in a simple data set, do some filtering, and create a barplot.

-## DOCKER file
-Here, we set up using a DOCKER file, which can be found in the binder folder.

-# Option 2.
-Alternate set up for binder
-Instead of using a DOCKER file, we can set up our repository using a runtime.txt file and an install.R file.
+## Configuration for Binder
+We need to include two additional files in our repository to get set up for binder.

 # runtime.txt
 This file is where we specify our R environment (R version) using the following syntax: r-YYYY-MM-DD

-You can access a full list of R versions [here].

 # install.R
 This file is where we specify all our packages need to run our R markdown.
-For instance, here we need 'knitr', 'rmarkdown', and 'tidyverse'.
+For instance, here we need 'knitr', 'rmarkdown', 'dplyr', 'ggplot2' and 'here'.